f-tronboll-III/ai-dev-governance/README.md

 Start with the two-role split and checkpoints.
 Add the cascade, the Sanity Check, and the roadmap index as your repo count grows and the failure modes above start to bite.

+---

+## 🤝 Contributing

+Found a wall we didn't cover, or a cleaner way to handle one we did?
+Open an issue describing the failure mode and how your approach prevents it.
+New facet docs should follow the [deep-dive template](docs/_deep-dive-template.md).
+See [CONTRIBUTING.md](CONTRIBUTING.md).

+## Using these patterns

-Found this useful?
-Borrow it, adapt it, and make it yours.
+Borrow it, adapt it, make it yours. *(Add a `LICENSE` file — CC BY 4.0 for the prose, or MIT if you include code samples — so reuse is unambiguous.)*

+---

+<p align="center"><strong>Stop babysitting your agents.
+Start governing them.</strong></p>